 Education and Military Service

 Mary Scott Hunter grew up on the Alabama Gulf Coast.
 She graduated cum laude from the University of Alabama in 1995 (Majoring in Humanities and Minoring in German) and then attended The University of Alabama School of Law.
 After graduating from law school in 1998, Mary Scott was commissioned as a United States Air Force Lieutenant.
 She served ten years as an Air Force Judge Advocate General.
 As a military attorney she first served in the active duty Air Force, then in the Reserves, and finally in the Alabama Air National Guard – attaining the rank of Major.
 Her assignments included two overseas tours to Korea and Germany and a wartime deployment to Ali Al Salem Air Base, Kuwait in 2001.
 Her military awards include: Meritorious Service Medal, Air Force Commendation Medal with two oak leaf clusters, National Defense Service Medal, Armed Forces Expeditionary Medal, Overseas Short Tour Ribbon, and a Small Arms Expert Marksmanship Ribbon.
 Mary Scott is a proud product of Alabama public school – graduating from Fairhope High School in 1991.
-Mary Scott is currently earning her Master’s in Business Administration from the University of Alabama (May 2017 graduation).
+Mary Scott earned her Master’s in Business Administration from the University of Alabama in May of 2017.

 Profession and Elected Office